If you want to make sure something will never happen, give it to a committee.

 Above are BB & AA in Bischoffsheim, ready for "La rentrée" (going back to school after the very long summer holidays).

-of Peter Mayle's excellent books, the reviewer said something like: "I knew it was going to be no good as soon as I opened it & saw it started in January.
+In a review of one of the numerous "A Year in France" clones of Peter Mayle's excellent books, the reviewer said something like: "I knew it was going to be no good as soon as I opened it & saw it started in January.
 Everybody knows that in France the Year starts in September".

 Too true!